FrankN88/FrankN88-first_milestone_new/README.md

 ### Content

 -   All content was written by the developer (except for the Bootstrap features).
--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Psychological properties of text colour in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media
 - Some Images come from my personal archives